kuzudb/kuzu-blog/src/content/post/2024-01-04-llms-graphs-part-1.md

 The results are even more interesting.
 The authors categorize their 43 questions into 4 quadrants based on 2 dimensions:
-- Low vs high **question** complexity: Questions that require only simple projections are low complexity.
+- Low vs. high **question** complexity: Questions that require only simple projections are low complexity.
 Those that require aggregations or math functions are high complexity.
-- Low vs high **schema** complexity: Questions whose SQL queries require up to 4 tables are low schema complexity.
+- Low vs. high **schema** complexity: Questions whose SQL queries require up to 4 tables are low schema complexity.
 Those that require 5 or more joins are high schema complexity.

 The accuracy results are shown below.
 Accuracy here is "execution accuracy" meaning that  only the answers of the queries